zowe/docs-site/docs/user-guide/ze-install.md

 ## Relevant Information

 In this section you can find useful links and other relevant to Zowe Explorer information that can improve your experience with the extension.
-Check the following links:

 * For information about how to develop for Eclipse Theia, see [Theia README](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).
 * For information about how to create a VSCode extension for Zowe Explorer, see [VSCode extensions for Zowe Explorer](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Extending.md).